codingcampbell/jsonstore/design.md

 - `callback` {function} - Called with a `Result`

-api.save(object, store) - Save an object to a store
+api.save(object, store, keys, callback) - Save an object to a store
 ---

 Parameters:

 - `object` {object} - JSON-serializable object
 - `store` {string} - Name of object store
+- `keys` {object} - (Optional) set of key/values to override keys from `object`
 - `callback` {function} - Called with a `Result` argument

+By default, keys on the top-level of `object` will automatically be saved to their indexed columns in the database (if they were declared in `createStore`).

+The optional `keys` parameter is useful for keying/indexing properties that may not be on the top-level object (e.g. a property in a nested object).
+It could also be used to index values that are not in `object` at all.

 api.query(store, criteria, callback) - Query an object store
 ---